typedb/typedb/docs/pages/documentation/8-deploy-grakn/grakn-deployment-guide.md

 ### Standalone Grakn

-You can start a standalone instance of Grakn by running `grakn.sh start`.
+You can start a standalone instance of Grakn by running `grakn server start`.
 This will produce a working environment for importing and analysing your data.

 By default Grakn stores your data in the extracted directory, under `db/cassandra/` in the folder into which you unzipped the distribution zip.